beinformed2020/wda/content/english/_index.md

 #### Lockdown

 - Covid has proved less deadly than previous influenza seasons – There were 50,100 flu deaths from December 2017 to March 2018 in England and Wales.
 There were 80,000 flu deaths in 1969.
-To date we have circa 42,000 covid related deaths in the UK.